Grounds for possession in a private residential tenancy

 Notice required:

-When notice was served | Time spent in property | Notice period |
+Time spent in property | Notice period |

-On or after 30 March 2022 | Less than 6 months | 28 days |
+Less than 6 months | 28 days (4 weeks) |

-On or after 30 March 2022 | 6 months or more | 84 days |
+6 months or more | 84 days (12 weeks) |

 This ground covers the situation where the landlord has defaulted on a loan secured against the property before the beginning of the tenancy and where the lender is entitled to sell the property to pay off the debt.
 In such a case possession will be granted.
-The tribunal must/may make an order for eviction if they are satisfied that:[9]
+The tribunal may make an order for eviction if they are satisfied that:[8]

 The let property is subject to a heritable security